jeromyanglim/AnglimModifiedProjectTemplate/README.md

 More information is described below.

 # System Requirements
 * Install R https://cran.rstudio.com/
 * Install Rstudio https://www.rstudio.com/products/rstudio/download3/
 * Install R packages: `knitr`, `ProjectTemplate`  (e.g., `install.packages("knitr")`)
 * Install any R packages required for data import or listed in `config/global.dcf`

+In addition:
 * Install any dependencies of these R packages.
-In particular, I use xls files to store some data, which requires a Perl installation http://www.perl.org/get.html ; OSX and Linux generally come with perl installed; On Windows OS you need to install it (or just remove the two xls files from the data directory).
+In particular, if you use xls files to store some data.
+You may need to install Perl: http://www.perl.org/get.html ; OSX and Linux generally come with perl installed; On Windows OS you need to install it.
 * If you want to be able to knit to pdf, then get a TeX distribution (https://www.latex-project.org/get/); otherwise, just knit to Word or HTML.